DigitalHealthZurich/MDR_Guideline/md_sites/index.md

 ---
 layout: default
-title: "Welcome to the Medical Device Qualification Tool"
+title: "MDR Guideline"
+permalink: /
 ---

-# Welcome to the Medical Device Qualification Tool
+# Welcome to the Medical Device Regulation Guideline

 This website is designed to guide you through the process of determining whether your product qualifies as a medical device under the Medical Device Regulation (MDR).
-It provides a step-by-step approach to help you understand the necessary compliance steps and navigate the regulatory landscape.
+It provides a guideline to help you understand the necessary compliance steps and navigate the regulatory landscape.

-## What You Can Do Here

 - **Determine Qualification**: Find out if your product is classified as a medical device.
 - **Understand Classification**: Learn about the different classes of medical devices and where your product fits.